absinthe-graphql/absinthe/guides/tutorial/dataloader.md

   end
 ```

-And that's it!
+That's it!
 You are now loading associations using [Dataloader](https://github.com/absinthe-graphql/dataloader)

 ## More Examples
-While the above examples is simple and straight forward we can use other strategies with loading associations consider
+While the above examples are simple and straightforward we can use other strategies with loading associations consider the following:

 ```elixir
 object :user do